This Bible History Daily feature was originally published in August 2012. It has been updated.—Ed.

 Nehemiah returned to Jerusalem in 445 B.C. as the provincial governor of Judah/Yehud.
 He immediately surveyed the damage to the entire city on his well-known night journey around the walls (Nehemiah 2:12–15).
 He enlisted the help of the people to quickly repair the breaches in the wall.
 He also urged them to set up guards to defend against the constant threat of those who opposed their efforts, including the armies of Samaria, the Ammonites and the Ashdodites.

 The Book of Nehemiah is usually read together with the Book of Ezra as one long book.
 Nehemiah 8–10 is considered part of the so-called “Ezra Source” (which includes Ezra 7–10), while Nehemiah 1–7 and 11–13 are from a separate source that scholars call the “Nehemiah Memoir.”
-The Nehemiah Memoir is written in the first person and recounts details of Nehemiah’s life, his deeds and his administration of the province, probably meant to serve as an official record of his accomplishments to be deposited in the Temple archives.
+The Nehemiah Memoir is written in the first person and recounts details of Nehemiah’s life, his deeds and his administration of the province, probably meant to serve as an official record of his accomplishments to be deposited in the Temple archives (by genaa).
 The accounts are punctuated by prayers to God, such as “Remember for my good, O my God, all that I have done for this people” (Nehemiah 5:19).

 The following text is the first portion of the Nehemiah Memoir (1:1–7:4) from the New Revised Standard Version.
 In it, Nehemiah describes his efforts to rebuild the city, even in the face of hostile neighbors.